earthly/website/blog/_posts/2021-06-09-thought-leaders.md

  {% picture content-wide {{site.pimages}}{{page.slug}}/foxes.png  --picture --img width="1200px" --alt {{ A Fox }} %}

-When all the predictions were added up and scored hedgehogs lost out to his second category: Foxes.
+When all the predictions were added up and scored, hedgehogs lost out to his second category: Foxes.
 Foxes were the opposite of hedgehogs.
 They had complicated advice and were skeptical of even their own predictions.
 Tetlock also found that foxes were less likely to be famous because contingent advice is harder to explain in a sound bite.

 Hedgehogs with predictions about the 2003 Iraq war existed on both sides of the political spectrum.
 They had theories based on over-arching political philosophy, but the best predictors of the outcomes were foxes who had in-depth knowledge of the region, not big theories.